s-chh/PatchRot/README.md

 # PatchRot
+This is the official PyTorch Implementation of our PatchRot paper [PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction](https://arxiv.org/abs/2210.15722). <br>

 ## Introduction
-This is the official PyTorch Implementation of our PatchRot paper [PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction](https://arxiv.org/abs/2210.15722). <br>
 PatchRot rotates images and image patches and trains the network to predict the rotation angles.
-Through this process, the network learns to extract both global image and patch-level features.
+The network learns to extract global image and patch-level features through this process.
 PatchRot pretraining extracts superior features and results in improved performance. <br>

 ## Run commands: